 Florence Mills Apartments is an environmentally-forward and thoughtfully designed mixed-use affordable housing building located along E. Jefferson Blvd and S. Central Ave in the Central Avenue Historic District of South Los Angeles.
 The development was designed by Killefer Flammang Architecture (KFA), an award-winning and leading architecture firm in Los Angeles.
 Florence Mills Apartments will include seventy-four new apartments, with a mix of one-, two-, and three-bedrooms, approximately 5,000 square feet of commercial retail on the ground floor, community spaces for onsite resident services, and one level of subterranean parking.
 The apartment community will be home to fifty-four large low-income families and nineteen homeless veterans and families.
-Florence Mills Apartments aims to achieve GOLD LEED-certification, a high level of sustainable design as granted by the LEED program.
+Florence Mills Apartments aims to achieve PLATINUM LEED-certification, the highest level of sustainable design as granted by the LEED program.
+Creating a sustainable building was a primary goal for both HCHC and KFA.
+The architecture thoughtfully integrates design elements to both satisfy the needs of future residents, foster a sense of community, and reduce the environmental impact of the building.

 What does it mean to be LEED-certified?